Alexander Zverev vs. Nicolas Jarry: Prediction and Match Betting Odds | China Open

 Alexander Zverev vs. Nicolas Jarry Trends and Insights

-- Zverev has played 26.0 games per match (22.7 in best-of-three matches) in his 63 matches over the past 12 months (across all court types).
+- Zverev has played 26.0 games per match (22.7 in best-of-three matches) in his 63 matches over the past year (across all court surfaces).

-- Zverev has played 29 matches on hard courts over the past 12 months, and 28.5 games per match (25.0 in best-of-three matches).
+- In his 29 matches on hard courts over the past 12 months, Zverev has played an average of 28.5 games (25.0 in best-of-three matches).

-- In his 54 matches in the past 12 months across all court types, Jarry is averaging 25.7 games per match (22.8 in best-of-three matches) and winning 53.3% of those games.
+- In his 53 matches in the past year across all court surfaces, Jarry is averaging 25.8 games per match (22.9 in best-of-three matches) while winning 53.5% of those games.

-- Zverev and Jarry each have put up one win in their head-to-head matchups.
-The pair last met on June 23, 2023, with Zverev finishing on top 7-5, 6-3.
+- Zverev and Jarry each have one win in their head-to-head matchups.
+The pair last met on June 23, 2023, with Zverev claiming the victory 7-5, 6-3.

-- Zverev and Jarry have matched up well, each clinching two of four sets against the other.
+- Zverev and Jarry have been equally balanced, each winning two of four sets against the other.

-- Zverev has the edge in 43 total games against Jarry, taking 22 of them.

-- In their two matches against each other, Zverev and Jarry are averaging 21.5 games and two sets.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.